GeotrekCE/Geotrek-rando-v3/docs/adrs/main_framework.md

 ## Context and Problem Statement

+This analysis has been done in 2020, when we started redesigning Geotrek-rando globally, to choose the right technology.
-In order to produce a scalable, performant and efficient front, we need to choose the right framework head start.
+In order to produce a scalable, performant and efficient front, we needed to choose the right framework head start.

 ## Decision Drivers sorted by priority